 The website should also reflect your efforts in nurturing leads.
 Having static messaging won’t help leads convert when visiting your website.
 Think to implement dynamic calls-to-action, basically targeting the CTA for the visitor.

 7. Score Leads To Increase Effectiveness

 Scoring inbound leads is a common practice when it comes to inbound marketing.
 Your company should implement this step in the nurturing process as you want to make sure to feed the sales team only with relevant leads.

 The more irrelevant leads you bring down the sales funnel, the more time you will waste trying to close the wrong clients for your business.
 It will be even worse if you actually onboard clients you shouldn’t.

 Aligning marketing activities with your sales effort is crucial for the success of your business.
-For this reason, developing a proper lead scoring system is fundamental to maximize results of your activities.
+For this reason, developing a proper lead scoring system is fundamental to maximize the results of your activities.

 The first important question for scoring leads is to ask about their fit to your business.
 The ideal prospect fit is a status that your business should try to reach to drastically increase the revenue and value you bring to prospects and clients.

 There are two clear advantages in scoring leads:

 - You will be able to onboard only clients that according to your standard can perform best with the current resources.